MikaelEdebro/vue-airbnb-style-datepicker/README.md

 ## Roadmap/todo:s
 - Improve logic for positioning of datepicker.
 Support for showing the datepicker above the input if it doesn't fit below.
-- If a valid date is pasted to the input, datepicker should select it.